From Insight to Action:

 Meghan Davis

-In her keynote speech Dr. Meghan Davis, will focus on the rapid evolution of research needs during spillover events, which often occurs in a context of policy change and governmental decision-making.
-This talk will use the case of H5 avian influenza—in particular the spillover into dairy cows in the United States—as a lens to highlight the interplay between rapid response, research activities, and decision-making in a policy context.
+In her keynote speech Dr. Meghan Davis, focused on the rapid evolution of research needs during spillover events, which often occurs in a context of policy change and governmental decision-making.
+This talk used the case of H5 avian influenza—in particular the spillover into dairy cows in the United States—as a lens to highlight the interplay between rapid response, research activities, and decision-making in a policy context.

 Meghan Davis is an Associate Professor in Environmental Health & Engineering, and she directs the Johns Hopkins P.O.E.
 Total Worker Health® Center in Mental Health.